philadams-zz/philadams.net/src/quotes.md

 > _John Maynard Keynes_

 -
+> A man dies when he refuses to stand up for that which is right.
+A man dies
+> when he refuses to stand up for justice.
+A man dies when he refuses to take a
+> stand for that which is true. _Martin Luther King Jr_

+-
 > Email is a wonderful thing for people whose role in life is to be on top of
 > things.
 But not for me; my role is to be on the bottom of things.
 What I do
 > takes long hours of studying and uninterruptible concentration. _Donald Knuth_